Julian and Mary Jane

 red_diam.gif On a recent trip (fall 2001) to the midwest, we visited Horicon NWR which is excellent for waterfowl.
 We were fortunate enough to discover the Mayville Inn - a small family owned motel.
 They (and everyone else we met in Mayville) are very nice people, and the accomodations are excellent.

-Our house was, until recently, run by an aging (1988-2005) Maine Coon cat Matinicus (also an island off the coast of Maine).
+Our house had been run by an aging (1988-2005) Maine Coon cat Matinicus (also an island off the coast of Maine).
 Since his departure, we took on TWO girl Maine Coon kittens - born end of July 2005 and growing fast!
 Their page.

 Other activities